-- Arrange the flowers in the container.
+- Arrange the flowers in the planter.
 Choose thrillers as the focal point, then place fillers around them.
 Next, let the spillers fall over the sides.

 - Using your potting soil with slow-release fertilizer and moisture control, fill in gaps and let the soil settle.

 - Feed your plants if needed.
 If you’re using potting soil without added fertilizer, feed with a slow-release fertilizer.
-Follow the package directions to know when and how much to use.
+Follow the manufacturer's directions to know when and how much to use.

 - Help your container retain moisture.
 Add 2 to 3 inches of mulch, moss or decorative rocks around the plant to retain moisture.